waveshare/7inch-DSI-LCD-C/README.md

 Please choose the correct driver according to the type of Raspberry Pi board

-Brightness: Software for controlling the brightness of 7inch DSI LCD (C), if you do not need to adjust the brightness of display, you needn’t to install it.
+Backlight: Software for controlling the brightness of 7inch DSI LCD (C), if you do not need to adjust the brightness of display, you needn’t to install it.

 --------------------------------------------------------------------------------